evnik/XcodeRN/Xcode12Beta3.md

     // No error.
     ```

-*   Swift now allows the implicit use of `self` in `@escaping` closures when reference cycles are unlikely to occur.
-This feature was implemented in [SE-0269](https://github.com/apple/swift-evolution/blob/master/proposals/0269-implicit-self-explicit-capture.md) (56408426)
+*   Swift now allows the implicit use of `self` in `@escaping` closures when reference cycles are unlikely to occur. ([SE-0269](https://github.com/apple/swift-evolution/blob/master/proposals/0269-implicit-self-explicit-capture.md), 56408426)

     First, implicit use of `self` in `@escaping` closures is now allowed if the user has explicitly captured `self` in the closure’s capture list, so the following code is now valid:
     ```swift